Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02i_BWAAssignment.md

 - *Percent / Columns*

   - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") (Toggle) Button
-  Active this toggle to apply a specific formula in a column.
+  Enable this toggle to apply a specific formula in a column.
 Up to 4 percent/columns can be added per line.

   - *Formula*
   Enter the applicable formula for the percentage calculation in the selected column.
 The basic calculating operations (+, -, *, /) are permitted.